 Obama's Small Business Forum Examines Lending Logjam

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »Yesterday, President Barack Obama held a small-business financing forum to discuss what more should be done to help break the lending logjam small business owners have experienced the past two years.
+Opinions expressed by Entrepreneur contributors are their own.Yesterday, President Barack Obama held a small-business financing forum to discuss what more should be done to help break the lending logjam small business owners have experienced the past two years.
 Before it even began, Obama was being criticized for keeping the guest list under wraps.
 Interested parties such as the American Small Business League issued a press release about their displeasure with not getting an invite.
 Others, including the International Franchise Association president/CEO Matthew Shay and Indiana Statewide Certified Development Corporation executive Jean Wojtowicz, got a ticket to the ball.

 But while many squabbled about the timing, the format, and the lineup of speakers, the bigger question is: With Goldman Sachs, Warren Buffett, and JP Morgan Chase stepping up lending to small businesses, does small business still need this help?